 The translational motion of the molecule(M) along the three axes are shown as red arrows in the figure below –

 Although this energy is quantized in space, its quantum effects are so small that they are not observable.
 Thus, for all practical purposes, it is considered that the translational energy of molecules is NOT quantized.
+We do not include this energy during calculations as the values of this energy are negligible when compared to values of rotational, vibrational, and electronic energies.

 2)Rotational energy (Erot) – Molecules rotate around their internuclear axis, along x- , y- and/or z-axis.
-They behave as rigid rotors i.e their bond length remain fixed.
+They behave as rigid rotors i.e their bond length remains fixed.
 The energy associated with this rotation is called rotational energy.

 3)Vibrational energy(E vib) – Molecules oscillate/vibrate about their internuclear axis.
 Molecules are harmonic oscillators.
+They can be thought of as springs, which vibrate along the internuclear axis.

 What is a harmonic oscillator?